SPF for Microsoft 365 and Google Workspace: the setup that works

 v=spf1 include:_spf.google.com -all

 As with Microsoft, Google maintains the IP ranges behind that record.
-Watch out for a classic mistake: you sometimes see legacy includes or hand-copied Google IP ranges — always prefer the official include:_spf.google.com, more stable and self-maintained.
+A classic mistake lurks here: legacy includes or hand-copied Google IP ranges still turn up — the official include:_spf.google.com is always preferable, more stable and self-maintained.

 Both together